lovecode1/Meta-Quest-3-with-X-Plane-12/README.md

 7. Go back to your VR and make sure the airplane shows up.
 8. Press the trigger on the right controller to recenter plane.
 9. You can use the thumbsticks on the left/right controller to position you in the cockpit if needed.
+10. To get closer to items (e.g. small text in the cokpit) press the grab button on the left controller.
-10. Now you can use a joystick to fly the plane.
+11. Now you can use a joystick to fly the plane.

 # X Plane 12 settings:
 In order not to load too much on the MacBook cpu/gpu I'm using this reselution: **`1920 × 1080`**.